ably77/RH-demos/machineSets/README.md

 oc get machineset <machineset_name> -n openshift-machine-api -o yaml
 ```

-Note: it is useful to use this in order to retrieve the AMI ID or any specific labels of a desired machine in your cluster

 Edit an existing MachineSet
 ```
 oc edit machineset <machineset_name> -n openshift-machine-api